 Students continue to study either Spanish or Chinese and begin a two-year long study of Latin.
-They also are engaged in PE, music, art and Creative Dramatics classes.
+They also are engaged in PE, music, visual art, and drama classes.

 "What amazes me is that it feels like we are playing every day but so many high level things are learned!"